brenden17/scroller/readme.md

-This is GUI util which scrolls two document in Python.
+This is a GUI utility that scrolls two documents in Python.

 ## Needs.